GDPR for Small Businesses: How to Be Compliant in 2021

 When it comes to GDPR for small businesses, it is crucial to determine the difference between these two types of personal data, and be aware of what type of data is being processed within the business.

-In order to comply with GDPR for small businesses in 2020 and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.
+In order to comply with GDPR for small businesses and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.

 For this reason, Market Inspector created a step-by-step guide that discloses all the necessary actions you have to go through to comply with the regulation.
 Additionally, the guide below provides actionable tips that will make it easier for you to comply with GDPR for small businesses.